+“Acquisitions” encompasses the period between application selection and the real estate closing.
 The diagram below depicts WAC’s acquisition process from application to closing (payment).
-Acquisition consists of 5 distinct phases: Applicant Selection, Land Planning, Appraisal, Offer period, and the Purchase and Sales Contract period (which includes closing).
-The Easement Committee functions as the deliberative oversight body governing the easement program and Easement Committee approval (vote) is required at every stage of the acquisition process.
-The Easement Committee meets monthly to review and vote on conservation easement projects as projects advance through the acquisition process.
+It consists of six (6) distinct phases: Applicant Selection, Land Planning, Appraisal, Offer, Contract for Purchase and Sale, and Closing.
+Easement Committee approval is required at every stage of the acquisition process.
+The committee meets monthly to review and vote on projects as they advance through the acquisition process.

 Once an applicant is approved, design of a conservation easement usually takes several months depending on the size of a property, nature of agricultural or forestry operations, and potential estate planning, title, or ownership complications.
 WAC’s Easement Committee must approve the drafted design (based on WAC’s Land Planning Guidelines).
 The thresholds established in the guidelines may not be appropriate for all properties; CE Program staff and committee members do have some flexibility in the development of a plan.
 Once the design is approved, the proposed conservation easement is appraised to determine its Fair Market Value (“FMV”).
 WAC pays for the appraisal and the staff time required to design a proposed conservation easement.
 Landowners (and their families) are especially encouraged to be actively engaged in the Land Planning stage.

 The appraised value of the conservation easement becomes the basis for the Offer.
 Generally speaking, the Offer (purchase price) is the difference between the land’s value with the easement and its value without the easement.
 A landowner receives six months to decide whether or not to accept.
 WAC strongly encourages landowners to seek financial and legal advice from a qualified financial planner and attorney during this time (before signing a Contract for Purchase and Sale).